MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Linux.md

 ms.devlang:   cpp
 ---

-# CNTK Library Evaluation on Linux"
+# CNTK Library Evaluation on Linux

 The CNTK Library on Linux is provided as C++ and Python library.